proplot-dev/proplot/docs/showcase.rst

 To set up a complex grid of subplots, use a 2D array of integers.
 You can think of this array as a “picture” of your figure.
 This lets you build the below grid in just one line of code, instead of 6 lines.
-The order of numbers determines order of a-b-c labels.
+The numbering determines the order of a-b-c labels.
 See `~proplot.subplots.subplots` for details.

 .. code:: ipython3